PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

     .sort(null); //don't sort the values
 ```

-our `pie` variable is a function that takes an array of values as a param and returns an array of objects that are formatted for our `arc` function
+our `pie` variable is a function that takes an array of values as a parameter and returns an array of objects that are formatted for our `arc` function.
+Temporarily add the following code to the bottom of `app.js` and take a look at the console in Chrome's dev tools:

 ```javascript
 console.log(pie(dataset));